Workplace fires can be catastrophic for any business, no matter their size, status or location.

 According to Government statistics, there are approximately 25,000 fires each year in England and Wales.

-However, most fires can be prevented by adhering to necessary safety procedures on a regular basis.
+However, most fires can be prevented by adhering to necessary workplace fire safety procedures on a regular basis.

 Fire safety in business or other non-domestic premises typically comes down to the employer, the owner, the landlord, an occupier, or anyone else with control of the premises.

 As a responsible person, it’s important to be aware of what your responsibilities are, ensuring that any risks to the health and safety of you, your employees, and anyone visiting the premises are minimised as much as possible.

 It is your responsibility to conduct the following practices:

 ✔️ Carry out a fire risk assessment of the premises and review it regularly